 Occasionally just cleaning the flap valve and seal is enough to solve the problem.
 You can do this by shutting off the water supply and unscrewing the flap valve from the bottom of the tank.
 Inspect the seal and clean it will mild dish soap and a sponge.
 If the valve seal looks cracked or compromised in any way, then it will need to be replaced.
 Take the seal with you when you go to the home improvement store to ensure that you are buying the correct one.

-If neither of these repairs were helpful, or you simply want a second opinion from an experienced plumber give our team at Jolly Plumbing a call today!
+If neither of these repairs were helpful, or you simply want a second opinion from an experienced plumber near you, give our team at Jolly Plumbing a call today!